lglass/django-tutorial/README.md

 pip install uwsgi
 ```

+Autogenerate some code around Django project
 ```
 django-admin.py startproject mysite .
 ```

+Clone this repo into your django-project folder.

-This results in the following structure, where the django folder holds our Python virtual environment, mysite folder is populated by Django, and polls folder can be cloned from this repository.
+This results in the following structure, where the django folder holds our Python virtual environment, mysite folder is populated by Django, and polls folder contains all the steps completed in [Writing your first Django app](https://docs.djangoproject.com/en/3.0/intro/).

 ```
 django-project/
 ├── django